Diabetic Eye Disease

 Diabetic retinopathy is most often treated with intravitreal injections which are injections that deliver medicines inside the eye, near the retina.
 It can also be treated with laser photocoagulation to seal off leaking blood vessels and destroy new growth.
 In some patients, blood leaks into the vitreous humor and clouds vision.
 A procedure called a vitrectomy removes blood that has leaked into the vitreous.
 Surgical treatment may also be successful at improving and preserving vision.

 As a leader in clinical retina care, Wolfe Eye Clinic has expertise in treating diabetic eye disease and other retinal diseases.
-Wolfe Eye Clinic offers complete retina services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer and Waterloo.
+Wolfe Eye Clinic offers complete retina services throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.

 Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any diabetic eye disease or other retina disease-related questions or to schedule an appointment with one of our retina specialists: Dr. David Saggau, Dr. Charles Barnes, Dr. Jared Nielsen, Dr. Kyle Alliman, Dr. Alex Kartvelishvili, Dr. George Par, and Dr. Paul Boeke.